Question:

-An 8 ball is a slang term for an eighth of an ounce (around 3.5 grams) of cocaine, a powerful stimulant derived from the cocoa plant.
+Like dime bags, an 8 ball is a slang term for an amount of drugs: in this case, an eighth of an ounce—how many grams is that?
+It’s around 3.5 grams—usually of cocaine.
 It looks like a small, tightly wrapped package or small baggie of powder cocaine.

-While it doesn’t sound like a lot, 3.5 grams of cocaine is enough to cause a fatal overdose, especially if injected.
-As a result, It’s typically purchased by a group of people rather than one individual.
+While it doesn’t sound like a lot, 3.5 grams (by comparison, a dime bag is roughly one gram) of cocaine is enough to cause a fatal overdose, especially if injected.
+As a result, it’s typically purchased by a group of people rather than one individual.
 Additionally, people tend to buy 8 balls collectively because it enables them to obtain more cocaine on a lower cost-per-user basis than buying the drug individually.

 Here are some stats about cocaine use in the United States:

-- Cocaine is involved in nearly 1 out of 5 deaths due to drug overdose
+Cocaine is involved in nearly 1 out of 5 deaths due to drug overdose, and over the past decade, cocaine-related deaths have increased significantly.

 Just to be clear, an 8 ball is different from crack cocaine.
 Crack is a form of cocaine that has been processed to create a rock crystal that can be smoked.